-Proposed Recommendation from Committee on Judicial Review | November 12, 2020
+Proposed Recommendation | December 17, 2020

-Federal agencies and their component units participate in thousands of court cases every year.
+Federal agencies and their component units1 participate in thousands of court cases every year.
 Most such cases result in "agency litigation materials," which this recommendation defines as including agencies' publicly filed pleadings, briefs, and settlements, as well as court decisions bearing on agencies' regulatory or enforcement activities.

-Public access to agency litigation materials is desirable for at least two reasons.
-First, because agency litigation materials often clarify how the federal government interprets and aims to enforce federal law, they can help people understand their legal obligations.
-Second, public access to agency litigation materials promotes accountable and transparent government.
-Those two reasons distinguish agency litigation materials from litigation filings by private parties.
+5 Public access to agency litigation materials is desirable for at least two reasons.
+First, 6 because agency litigation materials often clarify how the federal government interprets and aims 7 to enforce federal law, they can help people understand their legal obligations.
+Second, public 8 access to agency litigation materials promotes accountable and transparent government.
+Those 9 two reasons distinguish agency litigation materials from litigation filings by private parties.

 However valuable public access to agency litigation materials might be, federal law does little to mandate it.
-When it comes to agencies' own litigation filings, only the Freedom of Information Act (FOIA) requires disclosure, and then only when members of the public specify the materials in which they are interested.
-In the same vein, the E-Government Act of 2002 requires federal courts to make their written opinions, including opinions in cases involving federal agencies, available on websites.
-But that requirement has not always made judicial opinions readily accessible to the public, partly because most courts' websites lack functions and features that would allow users to easily identify cases about specific topics or agencies.
+When it comes to agencies' own litigation filings, only the Freedom of Information Act (FOIA) requires disclosure, and then only when members of the public specify the materials in which they are interested.2 In the same vein, the E-Government Act of 2002 requires federal courts to make their written opinions, including opinions in cases involving federal agencies, available on websites.3 But that requirement has not always made judicial

-&lt;sup>1 The term "component units" encompasses an agency's sub-units, which are often identified under terms like "agency," "bureau," "administration," "division," or "service."
+1 The term "component units" encompasses an agency's sub-units, which are often identified under terms like "agency," "bureau," "administration," "division," or "service."
 For example, the United States Fish and Wildlife Service is a component unit of the Department of the Interior, and the Office of Water is a component unit of the United States Environmental Protection Agency.

-&lt;sup>2 See 5 U.S.C. § 552(a)(3).
+2 See 5 U.S.C. § 552(a)(3).